New Zealand First: 1996 general election

-Coalition with National, 1996–1998
+Coalition with National: 1996–1998

-To the surprise of the electorate, which had apparently voted for New Zealand First to get rid of National, Peters decided to enter a coalition with National, enabling and becoming part of the third term of the fourth National government.
+To the surprise of the electorate, which had apparently voted for New Zealand First to get rid of National, New Zealand First decided to enter a coalition with National, enabling and becoming part of the third term of the fourth National government.
 The most common explanation for this decision involved National's willingness to accept New Zealand First's demands (and/or Labour's refusal to do so).
 However, Michael Laws (a former National Party MP who served as a New Zealand First campaign manager) claims that Peters had secretly decided to go with National significantly before this time, and that he merely used negotiations with Labour to encourage more concessions from National.

-Whatever the case, New Zealand First exacted a high price from incumbent Prime Minister Jim Bolger in return for allowing him to stay in power.
+Whatever the case, New Zealand First exacted a high price from Bolger in return for allowing him to stay in power.
 Under the terms of a detailed coalition agreement, Peters would serve as Deputy Prime Minister, and would also hold the specially created office of Treasurer (senior to the Minister of Finance).
-The National Party also made considerable concessions on policy.
-Peters was free to select the ministers from his own party, without Bolger's oversight.
+National also made considerable concessions on policy.
+Unusually for a junior coalition partner in a Westminster system (especially one as new as New Zealand First), Peters was free to select the ministers from his own party, without Bolger's oversight.

 New Zealand First had a relatively smooth coalition relationship with National at first.
-Despite early concerns about the ability of Peters to work with Bolger, who had sacked Peters from a former National cabinet, the two did not have major problems.
-New Zealand First had graver concerns about the behaviour of some of its MPs, whom opponents accused of incompetence and extravagant spending.
-Many people came to the conclusion that the party's minor MPs had come into parliament merely to provide votes for Peters, and would not make any real contributions themselves.
-A particularly damaging scandal involved Tuku Morgan.
+Despite early concerns about the ability of Peters to work with Bolger, who had sacked him from cabinet during his time as Minister of Māori Affairs in 1991, the two did not have major problems.
+New Zealand First had graver concerns about the behaviour of some of its MPs.
+A particularly damaging scandal involved Tuku Morgan, which consisted of him allegedly spending $4000 in public funds on clothing, though the Serious Fraud Office later did not find him guilty of fraud.

 Gradually, however, the coalition tensions became more significant than problems of party discipline.
-This became increasingly the case after Transport Minister Jenny Shipley gained enough support within the National caucus to force Bolger's resignation and become Prime Minister (8 December 1997).
-The tensions between the two parties also rose as New Zealand First adopted a more aggressive approach to promoting its policies (including those that National would not implement).
+This became increasingly the case after Transport Minister Jenny Shipley gained enough support within the National party room to force Bolger's resignation and to subsequently become New Zealand's first woman Prime Minister on 8 December 1997.
+The tensions between the two parties also rose as New Zealand First adopted a more aggressive approach to promoting its policies (including those National would not implement).
 This new attitude probably fed off New Zealand First's poor performance in opinion polls, which (to Peters) indicated that the party's success rested on its confrontational style.
-Many commentators believe that Peters performs better in opposition than in Government.
+Many commentators believe that Peters performs better in opposition than in government.